heltonx/NodeVbs_PCinfoAPI/README.md

     + CategoryInfo          : ErrodeSegurança: (:) [], PSSecurityException
     + FullyQualifiedErrorId : UnauthorizedAccess

+That's because the system does not authorize the operation.
+Solution:

-This links can help, but anticipating, you run these two commands and will run:
+Follow link can help.
+But anticipating, you ca run these two commands and will run:

 1) Get-ExecutionPolicy (the result probably will be Restricted)